-Repeating mammograms every six to 12 months is a recommended to monitor benign calcifications.
+Repeating mammograms every 6 to 12 months may be recommended to monitor benign calcifications.
 The radiologist will compare newer images to older images for any changes in the pattern or size of the calcifications.

 It’s a good idea to have your mammograms done in the same place so that the technique and results follow the same standard.
 You may also need additional mammograms that provide magnified views of the area, or you may need a breast biopsy.
-As with any medical conditions, it’s important to understand what breast calcifications are and if a second opinion is needed
+As with any medical conditions, it’s important to understand what breast calcifications are and if a second opinion is needed.

-Check with your insurance if you don’t know whether your visit will be covered and to find a provider in your network.
-Many insurance plans now cover second opinions, and they’re treated just other appointments.
+Check with your insurance company if you don’t know whether your visit will be covered and to find a provider in your network.
+Many insurance plans now cover second opinions, and they’re treated just like other appointments.